The word fracture refers to a break of the bone.

 As the wrist hasn’t been moving for a number of weeks, it is common to experience:

 - Reduced movement/stiffness

 - Reduced strength

 What you can do

-- Put an ice pack on the area for 15 minutes (wrap it in a towel first) and check the skin regularly for any ice burns
+- Put ice on the area for 15 minutes (wrapped in a towel), and check the skin regularly for any ice burns

 Each exercise can be done for 30 seconds two to three times, regularly throughout the day.

-You may be referred to a physiotherapist by your doctor following surgery in order to improve the movement and strength around the ankle.
+Should your doctor think it necessary, you may also be referred to a physiotherapist following surgery in order to improve the movement and strength of the wrist.